 With our Jasmine Flower Tea, a Herbal Tea, one can expect an infusion made solely from dried Jasmine Flowers, boasting sweet, delicate floral notes and a refreshing aftertaste.
 Should one wish to try a Jasmine Green Tea or a Jasmine White Tea, then profiles differ significantly depending on the Tea leaves used during production.

 To make Jasmine Green Tea or White Tea, pickers select the flower buds in the early afternoons of June, July and August when the sun is out, and the dew has evaporated.
 The experienced and dutiful labourers only carefully select buds expected to bloom that same evening.

-In the early afternoons of June, July and August, experienced and dutiful labourers carefully hand-pluck the jasmine buds when the sun is out and the dew is evaporated.
-The pickers are very explicit as to which buds are brought back for the next stage to ensure each one is due to bloom that same evening.
-After harvesting thousands of jasmine buds in this intricate and complex selection process, the flowers are stored in a dry place until evening, when the blossoms open in the cool night air, releasing their signature scent.
-It is then that the jasmine blossoms are placed into basket trays and layered over tea leaves during what is known as the scenting process.
-After some hours, the tea leaves underneath will absorb the fragrance and distinctive flavour of the jasmine, with some higher-grade teas requiring this process to be repeated to ensure the effectiveness of the scenting.
+The next stage is to have the flowers stored in a dry place until the blossoms open in the cool night air, releasing their signature scent, at which point they are placed into basket trays and layered over Tea leaves.
+After some hours, the Tea leaves absorb the fragrance and distinct flavour of the Jasmine, with some higher-grade Teas requiring a repeat of this process to ensure the effectiveness of the scenting.